-A more severe form of the disorder, called Ehlers-Danlos syndrome, vascular type, can cause the walls of your blood vessels, intestines or uterus to rupture.
-Because Ehlers-Danlos syndrome, vascular type, can have serious potential complications in pregnancy, you may want to talk to a genetic counselor before starting a family.
+A more severe form of the disorder, called vascular Ehlers-Danlos syndrome, can cause the walls of your blood vessels, intestines or uterus to rupture.
+Because vascular Ehlers-Danlos syndrome can have serious potential complications in pregnancy, you may want to talk to a genetic counselor before starting a family.

 Products & Services

 There are many different types of Ehlers-Danlos syndrome, but the most common signs and symptoms include:

 - Overly flexible joints.
 Because the connective tissue that holds joints together is looser, your joints can move far past the normal range of motion.
 Joint pain and dislocations are common.

 - Stretchy skin.
 Weakened connective tissue allows your skin to stretch much more than usual.
 You may be able to pull a pinch of skin up away from your flesh, but it will snap right back into place when you let go.
 Your skin might also feel exceptionally soft and velvety.

 - Fragile skin.
 Damaged skin often doesn't heal well.
 For example, the stitches used to close a wound often will tear out and leave a gaping scar.
 These scars may look thin and crinkly.

 Symptom severity can vary from person to person and depends on the specific type of Ehlers-Danlos syndrome that you have.
 The most common type is called hypermobile Ehlers-Danlos syndrome.